Purpose

 Explanatory Note 2

-As part of the evidence provided, students must demonstrate understanding of a Māori value in the context of soil properties that are managed in a primary production system.
+As part of the evidence provided, students must show understanding of a Māori concept in the context of soil properties that are managed in a primary production system.

 - tūhononga